c20chin/hello-world/README.md

 # hello-world
 new to here haha

-definitely not a coder, but yet i'm here lol
+definitely not a coder, yet i'm here lol